Elodie (singer): 2018–2019: Successful singles and collaborations

-In May 2018, Elodie collaborated with Michele Bravi and Gué Pequeno on the song "Nero Bali".
-The song became the singer's first to reach the top ten of the Italian singles chart, at number 10.
-Subsequently, the collaboration was certified double platinum.
+In May 2018, Elodie released the single "Nero Bali", a collaboration with singer Michele Bravi and rapper Guè as the lead single from her upcoming studio project.
+The song received widespread success, becoming the singer's first to reach the top ten of the Italian Singles Chart, at number 10.
+The song was promoted during the sixth edition of Radio 105 Summer Festival.
+Subsequently, it was certified double platinum.
+In October 2018 Elodie released the single "Rambla", featuring Italian rapper Ghemon.